Learn how to make a tattoo choice you will never regret

 Even in the act of selecting a design you like there is creativity, and be aware that your artists are probably capable of adapting a design to meet your own requirements.
 Whether you are a decent artist in your own right or you just want to noodle something down to get your idea across, being involved really helps.

-Stay responsive to your artist as they have a lot of experience about what will and will not work.
+Stay responsive to your artist as they have a lot of experience with what will and will not work.
 This is especially true when it comes to size color and location.
 However, at the end of the day, it is your body and your decision and you should be happy and confident with your design choice before you go in.
 Following the first four of these steps thoroughly will help to ensure you have a design that really works for you.

 So there you have it.